Bruce Gordon – 7 years living with a polar bear

 Location: North Atlantic ocean, Greenland

-He quickly realised he was the only one to survive the wreck, and since he had nothing on him but a pocket bible he decided to try and sneak on board and gather supplies.
+He quickly realized he was the only one to survive the wreck, and since he had nothing on him but a pocket bible he decided to try and sneak on board and gather supplies.
 There was quite a bit of food left in the ship, as it was stocked to be at sea with a full crew for several months, and since it was set firmly in the ice and not going to sink any further Gordon decided to call it home.

-After a few days a large female polar bear crept in through a hole in the side and attacked Gordon who managed to kill it with a knife he had.
-Soon after the fight a small female cub walked through the door looking for its mum, and feeling sorry for it Gordon took it in and looked after it, feeding it whale blubber and fish.
+After a few days, a large female polar bear crept in through a hole in the side and attacked Gordon who managed to kill it with a knife he had.
+Soon after the fight, a small female cub walked through the door looking for its mum, and feeling sorry for it Gordon took it in and looked after it, feeding it whale blubber and fish.

 A very excited Gordon came running out of the wreck upon seeing the natives, followed closely by his fully grown polar bear friend.
 They lived with the natives for several months but Nancy eventually got bored and returned to the wild.
 Gordon got bored too and decided to try and make it back to Scotland, but since he was in 18th century Greenland he didn’t exactly have the option of calling for help.